2 January 2019

 Nellie Simon will be in charge of the Directorate-General Corporate Services, which is responsible for support services including Human Resources, Information Management, Finance, General Administration and Central Procurement.

 Ms Simon was previously Head of Cabinet and Acting Director of the Academy at the EUIPO.
 From 2012 to 2018 she was the Director of EUIPO's Digital Transformation Department.
-She has a Master's in Computer Sciences from the Technische Universität in Vienna and an MBA from the London School of Economics.
+She has a Master's in Computer Sciences from the Technische Universität in Vienna and an MBA from the London Business School.
 Having worked for Austrian technology start-ups and German and British companies in the finance and automotive sectors, she has significant experience of management consultancy in strategy, organisational development, innovation and technology.

 Christoph Ernst will lead the Directorate-General Legal and International Affairs, which is in charge of European and international co-operation, patent law and multilateral affairs, legal services, patent information and the European Patent Academy.